Germany's Maas tours Canada's melting Arctic | DW | 15.08.2019

-Maas on Thursday toured Canada's far-north, a vast but fragile region coveted by the United States as a potential defrosted "Northwest” shipping passage between the Atlantic and Pacific.
-Little publicized is that since 2016 a German-Canadian research team coordinated by Germany’s Fraunhofer Institute has been testing a "passive radar" method intended to help ships navigate shoals and narrows of the Northwest Passage.
+German Foreign Minister Heiko Maas on Thursday toured Canada's far north, a vast but fragile region coveted by the United States as a potential defrosted "Northwest" shipping passage between the Atlantic and Pacific.
+Little publicized is that since 2016, a German-Canadian research team coordinated by Germany's Fraunhofer Institute has been testing a "passive radar" method intended to help ships navigate the shoals and narrows of the Northwest Passage.

 Last May, US Secretary of State Mike Pompeo stumped an Arctic Council summit in Finland by welcoming "steady reductions in sea ice" that he said would open "new opportunities for trade" via the Arctic by shortening voyages.